logical/esp32-arduino/README.md

 # esp32-rtty
 esp32 rtty
  this code is for a basic rtty receiver transmitter.
-It is currently unstable but it will sometimes transmit and receive a few characters.
+It is a little unstable but it will  transmit and receive a few characters.

  work in progress.

- it uses i2s microphone and da converter amplifier.
+inmp441 microphone
+MAX98357A audio amplifier